criztovyl/DownZip/README.md

 #ABOUT
 DLUnzip is a PHP script which downloads a ZIP and extracts it.
 There is a secured and unsecured version.
 In the secured you need a Auth\_Key to start the Download, the keys are defined in the file.
-(See [Configuration](#configuration).
+(See [Configuration](#configuration)).

 #INSTALL
 Extract the archive and upload DLUnzip.php and/or DLUnzipSecured.php to your webspace.